abuiles/ember-101/testing.md

 that the tests need a model called **article** because of the existing relationship between them.

-Next it includes a basic assertion that the model exists.
+Next, the test includes a basic assertion that the model exists.
 `this.subject()` would be an instance of a `friend`.

 We have two ways of running tests.
 The first one is via the browser while